tomnatt/tomnatt/rpg/boatlaunch/index.md

 There was no almost no sound; just the gentle murmur of the wind through the trees and the lapping of the tiny waves of Elevenmile Canyon Reservoir rolling up the shore and onto the jetty at the tiny ranger station.
 The sun shone down, warming the area and lending a sleepy quality to the day.
 It was a lovely summer's afternoon.

-On the jetty stood four people – two men, one woman and a girl.
-One of the men had his arm around the woman.
+On the jetty stood four people – two men, one woman and a girl, one of the men with his arm around the woman.
 He gazed out across the lake, watching the ripples, absorbing the sun.
-The other man – a tall, heavily built black man with a close shaven head and a large black tattoo of a hawk on his forehead - was more interested in the temporary construction beside them - a makeshift drydock complete with launching ramp.
-Atop the ramp sat an elderly, but immaculately kept yacht with the words _Distant Voyager_ emblazoned along its side.
+The other man – a tall, heavily built black man with a close shaven head and a large black tattoo of a hawk on his forehead – was more interested in the temporary construction beside them, a makeshift drydock complete with launching ramp.
+Atop the ramp sat an elderly but immaculately kept yacht with the words _Distant Voyager_ emblazoned along its side.
 He turned, and walked with slow, measured steps along the side of the boat, hands clasped behind his back.
 As he went he regarded the old wooden hull with some suspicion.

 "Captain West.
 Are you not confident in this vessel's ability to remain afloat?"